 Display essential info

 In addition to labels, don’t forget to display a list of essential information for grandparents and babysitters.
-Include emergency contact information such as pediatrician phone numbers, you and your spouse’s or partner’s work contact details, and your mobile phone number.
+Include emergency contact information such as pediatrician phone numbers, your and your spouse’s or partner’s work contact details, and your mobile phone number.

-Also include any information on food allergies and other special needs, as well as for instructions for how to handle any adverse reactions.
-You could also add instructions for when to call 911, police, or the fire department in case something happens to you, or your children can’t find an adult and need to get help.
+Also include any information on food allergies and other special needs, as well as instructions for how to handle any adverse reactions.
+You could also add instructions for when to call 911, the police, or the fire department in case something happens to you, or your children can’t find an adult and need to get help.

 Keep school lunch items on the same shelf

 Now back to the lower shelves.
-Whether you or your kids pack school lunches, consider keeping all pantry-stored lunch items together on the same shelf, within easy reach of your kids.
+Whether you or your kid’s pack school lunches, consider keeping all pantry-stored lunch items together on the same shelf, within easy reach of your kids.
 Even younger children can help choose what goes into their lunchbox.
 The only choices they don’t need to have access to are any treats you want to add as a reward for helping or a special surprise to brighten their first day of school after the summer or a holiday break.